portal banner

 Pediatric spine with neuroblastoma

 This 6-year-old patient with neuroblastoma underwent MRI on the Ingenia 1.5T.
-Compressed SENSE was used to reduce scan time while maintaining the high resolution for 2D mDIXON, 3D SpineVIEW in this case.
+Compressed SENSE was used to reduce scan time while maintaining the high resolution for 2D mDIXON, 3D SpineVIEW and e-THRIVE in this case.
 The highly detailed images allowed the radiologist to make a quick and confident assessment of the position of the nerve and the tumor.
 Especially important for a pediatric patient, is that a shorter scan time also allows us to keep the sedation time as short as possible.

 As this was one of the first patients scanned with Compressed SENSE, 3D SpineVIEW was acquired with and without Compressed SENSE to allow comparison.
 Although the Compressed SENSE sequence was significantly faster, the acquired and reconstructed 3D SpineVIEW images show virtually the same image quality.